collinsbartholomew/my_neovim_config/README.md

 Q: How do I add a formatter or linter?
 A: Add it to Mason (or install via your system), then configure `configs.tools.formatting` or add a Conform formatter mapping.
 See `lua/configs/tools/formatting.lua`.

-Q: How do I enable a plugin only for a project?
+Q: How do I enable a pluginonly for a project?
 A: Use `lazy.nvim`'s `ft`, `cmd`, or `event` options in `lua/plugins/*.lua`, or use per-project `local.lua` conditional requires.

 Q: How do I fully remove compatibility shims?